|Math 20 Math 25 Student Resources davidvs.net|

 Freakonomics is fun to read, and also helpful for learning to use math to see the world more clearly.

-The authors host a podcast to continue sharing their favorite examples of behavioral economics.
+The authors host a main podcast and a question of the day podcast to continue sharing their favorite examples of behavioral economics.

 Priced to Influence, Sell & Satisfy by Utpal Dholakia is a great introduction to pricing issues.